einarpersson/password-checker/README.md

-# Basic template for simple web pages
+# Password checker

+Basic demonstration of how to check the length of a string eg. password.